 (Courses at the Paul Mellon Centre in London)

-During the spring term, the Yale-in-London program at the Paul Mellon Centre for Studies in British Art, located in central London, offers four courses in British studies covering British history, history of art or architecture, literature, and drama.
+During the spring term, the Yale-in-London program at the Paul Mellon Centre for Studies in British Art, located in central London, offers four courses in British studies generally including British history, history of art or architecture, literature, and drama.
 Students take all four courses offered, and courses taught at the Paul Mellon Centre must be taken for a letter grade.
 Further information is available on the program's Web site.
 Inquiries may also be directed to firstname.lastname@example.org.
-The application deadline for spring term 2015 is Friday, October 3, 2014.
+The application deadline for spring term 2016 is Friday, October 2, 2015.
 Students will be notified of acceptance within one month of the application deadline.
 Inquiries about the summer program, described in the Undergraduate Curriculum section, should be directed to the same address.
-Applications for summer 2015 are due Monday, February 2, 2015.
+Applications for summer 2016 are due Monday, February 15, 2016.

 * BRST 478b, Modern British Drama Sheila Fox

 A detailed study of representative works of modern British drama, based on current productions on the London stage.
 Theatrical conventions developed by playwrights and actors in the theater of postwar Britain, both on the fringe and in the mainstream of the West End.
 Attention to social issues addressed by the plays.